uzsito/attach-hexa/README.md

 # ![logo](graphics/logo.jpg)
-Highly configurable, low-cost solution to produce fake cooling fan TACH signals for various computer systems.
+Configurable low-cost solution to produce fake cooling fan TACH signals for various computer systems.

 ## Description
 Attach-Hexa is a combined circuit board, which consists of three parts: